rewave/bluetooth_test_client/README.md

 Todos
 -----
-* Use fragments instead of activities
 * Trim ```BluetoothWrapper``` class
-* Better User Interface
+* Better User Interface : in process
 * Run connection checks in background
 * Add ```greenDao``` to log data on client
 * Convert ```connectToDevice``` Thread into ```AsyncTask```
+* <strike>Discover devices in background</strike>
+* important : if user denies bluetooth, show a button to restart the process
+* Initiate connection in a blocking fashion on main activity itself.

 Installation
 ------------